JasonThomasData/RESTful_api/README.md

 The above is preferable to using app.run(), according to the [API docs](http://flask.pocoo.org/docs/0.11/quickstart/#a-minimal-application), since it has wierd side effects.

+####Deployment

+I've made my API to run on Heroku.
+To connect to the postgreSQL database in Heroku, you need this code:

+    import urllib.parse

+    urllib.parse.uses_netloc.append("postgres")
+    url = urllib.parse.urlparse(os.environ["DATABASE_URL"])

+    conn = psycopg2.connect(
+        database=url.path[1:],
+        user=url.username,
+        password=url.password,
+        host=url.hostname,
+        port=url.port
+    )

+The Heroku postgreSQL docs explain to use urlparse, but that is a python2 lib and python3 must use urllib.parse

+I installed my app with the Heroku toolbelt.
+You should have a git repository with up-to-date master branch.

+Go to Heroku and type:

+    heroku create APP_NAME

+The reason for using git is you can push directly to heroku using, like this:

+    git push heroku master

+Then, type:

+    heroku addons:add heroku-postgresql

+That creates a postgreSQL database for you, and promotes it to the env variable DATABASE_URL

+Here's some explainers I found useful while setting up

 ####Tests

 Currently these unit tests work in a development environment.